OttawaESS/client-ess-site/src/pages/index.md

 ---
 title: Home
+en:
   sections:
     - type: hero_section
-    en:
       title: Welcome to the Engineering Students Society
       subtitle: >-
         The Engineering Students' Society is an organization run by students, for students.
-Our aim is to provide you a uOttawa engineering student, with services, fun events, and much more!
+Our aim is to provide you, a uOttawa engineering student, with services, fun events, and much more!
 Want to know more?
 Click below for more information!
       actions:
         - label: Learn More
           url: /about/who-we-are